 Use this link to view a video excerpt from this program for younger elementary students: https://youtu.be/fgQ5eSjba1w Use this link to view a video excerpt from this program for older elementary students: https://youtu.be/W6VwWu6RNS0

-Paul Taylor is a storyteller & authentic player of Aboriginal percussion & didjeridoo.
-Trained as a social worker and also in theatre, he’s worked as an actor & stage mgr in Australia’s theatres as well as circus clown in England, Scotland & Wales.
-Endorsed by the state Arts Councils of TX, WY, UT, ND, NC, SC & SD, Paul travels the US performing and conducting interactive sessions for schools, performing arts centers, festivals, museums & libraries & still goes to the Outback bush each summer.
-He’s worked w/over 300,000 American children & recorded 5 award-winning albums of Australian song & story, honored w/Parents’ Choice Gold, NAPPA Gold, Storytelling World & Best Educational & Best Spoken Word Recording awards for Children’s Music.
+Paul Taylor is a native of Adelaide, South Australia.
+He is a storyteller and player of Aboriginal percussion and didjeridoo.
+Trained as a social worker and also in theater, he’s worked as an actor & stage manager in Australia’s theaters as well as a circus clown in England, Scotland and Wales.
+Endorsed by the state Arts Councils of TX, WY, UT, ND, NC, SC and SD, Paul travels the US performing and conducting interactive sessions for schools, performing arts centers, festivals, museums and libraries.
+Paul returns to Australia on sabbatical each year to spend time with family and his mentor Yidumduma Bill Harney, custodian of the Wardaman culture in Australia’s Northern Territory, where he has been honored with his Wardaman name “Jalala”.
+Paul has worked with over 300,000 American children and recorded 5 award-winning albums of Australian song and story, been honored with a Parents’ Choice Gold, NAPPA Gold, Storytelling World ,and Best Educational, and Best Spoken Word Recording awards for Children’s Music.